 Imminent death forces people to write the vast majority of holographic wills.
 For instance, the Guinness World Book of Records recognized a Czech man as having the shortest will in the world.
 Sick for weeks, he realized his death was near.
 He wrote Vše ženě (or everything to wife) on his bedroom wall before passing on.

 Or consider the case of a Saskatchewan farmer.
 In 1948, a tractor accident left him dying beneath his rig.
 With his remaining energy, he scrawled a message that read, “In case I die … I leave all to the wife…”.
 Saskatchewan courts probated the metal panel and determined it to be a valid will.
+So, there is no specific format or a template to write a holographic will.
+Any format could be recognized as valid.

-Are Holographic Wills Legal in America?It depends on the state.
+Is a Holographic Will Legal in America?It depends on the state.
 Twenty-six states recognize holographic wills to varying degrees.
 Eight states (Connecticut, South Carolina, Wisconsin, Oregon, Washington State, Hawaii, Louisiana, and Iowa) do NOT recognize holographic wills made within its borders.
 However, they do recognize documents made in states or countries where holographic wills are legal.
 Two states – Maryland and New York State – do NOT recognize most holographic wills.
 However, they make exceptions for members of the Armed Forces.
 Two other states – Missouri and Indiana – have no statutes on their books concerning holographic wills.
 This fact can leave a holographic will’s legitimacy in the hands of a skeptical court.
 Twelve states do NOT recognize holographic wills, period.
 They are Alabama, Delaware, Florida, Georgia, Illinois, Kansas, Massachusetts, Minnesota, New Hampshire, New Mexico, Ohio, Rhode Island, and Vermont.